hanslub42/rlwrap/README.md

-As it is often used with older or even obsolete software, `rlwrap` strives to compile and run on a fairly wide range of not necessarily recent Unix-like systems (FreeBSD, OSX, HP-UX, AIX, Solaris, QNX, cygwin, linux and probably quite a few more) This would not have been without [Polarhome](http://polarhome.com)'s now retired 'dinosaur zoo' of ageing Unix systems
+As it is often used with older or even obsolete software, `rlwrap` strives to compile and run on a fairly wide range of not necessarily recent Unix-like systems (FreeBSD, OSX, HP-UX, AIX, Solaris, QNX, cygwin, linux and probably quite a few more).
+This would not have been possible without [Polarhome](http://polarhome.com)'s now retired 'dinosaur zoo' of ageing Unix systems.

 ## HOW TO USE IT: